Theca lutein cyst: Misdiagnosis

 Despite classification of a benign condition, hyperreactio lutealis can potentially mimic a malignancy in pregnancy leading to a misdiagnosis amongst physicians.
 The fear of missing a cancer diagnosis often leads to often unnecessary surgical intervention.
 As a result these interventions may lead to impaired future fertility.
 Not much literature evidence is fully discussed and still needs to go under further investigation.
 Despite current knowledge, treatments for conditions still remain the same.

 As previously mentioned, an occurrence of a ruptured cysts that result in intraperitoneal bleeding share symptoms may mimic signs and symptoms of hemorrhagic corpus luteum cyst.

 Effects on fetus

 Despite its notable presentation, ovarian enlargement and increased androgen presence, hyperreacto lutenilais is a self-limiting condition with resolution at postpartum.
 As a result, the condition presents itself without much after-effect on both mother and fetus Fetal virilization is rare, and more dependent on the timing of increased androgen presence.
 Therefore most of the effects are present to the mother through maternal viralization.

 Most associated adverse pregnancy outcomes are due to an abnormally high observed beta-hCG levels during gestation.
-As a result, the subset of pregnant people in these abnormal values should be considered for enhanced surveillance.
+As a result, the subset of pregnant women in these abnormal values should be considered for enhanced surveillance.
 Discussion on vaginal delivery is preferred in addition to potential breastfeeding strategies to be introduced while maternal androgen levels fall in order to sustain breastfeeding and lactation for this condition.